Enrique1003/CyberSecurity/README.md

 - Microbeats

 These Beats allow us to collect the following information from each machine:
 - Filebeats which collects data about the file system, and Metricbeat.
-Metricbeatvcollects metrics from a system or services running on the server such as uptime or Apache.
+Metricbeat Collects metrics from a system or services running on the server such as uptime or Apache.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: